jessepav/lacygoill-wiki-backup/tmux/option.md

                                 ^
 ##### Why?

-I think that before 2.3, 'terminal-overrides' was a string option.
+I think that before 2.3, `terminal-overrides` was a string option.

 >     * terminal-overrides and update-environment are now array options
 <https://github.com/tmux/tmux/blob/8382ae65b7445a70e8a24b541cf104eedadd7265/CHANGES#L575>

 And maybe a comma was needed for a string option.

-But anyway, now, 'terminal-overrides' is an array option.
+But anyway, now, `terminal-overrides` is an array option.
 So, a comma should be useless most of the time.

 ---